1 - Access Cluster

 | service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-interval | All | 5 | 1 - 180 | 5 | Specify the LB health check interval for the Service’s {port} port number |

-| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-timeout | All | 5 | 1 - 180 | 5 | Specify the LB health check timeout for the Service’s {port} port number |
+| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-timeout | All | 5 | 1 - 180 | 5 | Specify the LB health check wait time for the Service’s {port} port number. |

-| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-http-method | HTTP | GET | GET, POST | GET | Specify the LB health check HTTP method for the Service’s {port} port number |
+| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-http-method | HTTP | GET | GET, POST | GET | Specify the LB health check HTTP method for the Service’s {port} port number. |

-| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-url | HTTP | / | String | /healthz | Specify the LB health check URL for the Service’s {port} port number |
+| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-url | HTTP | / | string | /healthz | Specify the LB health check URL for the Service’s {port} port number. |

-| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-response-code | HTTP | 200 | 200 - 500 | 200 | Specify the LB health check response code for the Service’s {port} port number |
+| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-response-code | HTTP | 200 | 200 - 500 | 200 | Specify the LB health check response code for the Service’s {port} port number. |

-| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-request-data | HTTP | - | String | username=admin&password=1234 | Specify the LB health check request string for the Service’s {port} port number- Required field when specifying POST method.
+| service.beta.kubernetes.io/scp-load-balancer-port-{port}-health-check-request-data | HTTP | - | string | username=admin&password=1234 | Specify the LB health check request string for the Service’s {port} port number- POST method is a required field.

 |